muggy8/sword-legend/birth and rebirth/stillness.md

 Lucy, in contrast, wouldn't stop talking.

-She was starting to feel like the annoying brat to me.
+She was starting to feel like the annoying brat to me

 But before she could start talking too much, she started eating.